IUI vs. IVF

 IUI Success Rates

-When opposed to IVF, intrauterine insemination (IUI) is frequently seen to be a less intrusive and more cost-effective approach.
+When opposed to IVF, intrauterine insemination (IUI), also known as artificial insemination, is frequently seen as a less intrusive and more cost-effective approach, particularly in a natural cycle.
 The age of the woman, the underlying cause of her infertility, and the use of fertility medicines are some of the variables that can affect the success rates of IUI.

 IVF Success Rates